vishramt7/Resume/README.md

 - Experienced in Unix based environments (Fedora/CenOS/Ubuntu).
 - Familiar with text editors (vim and VS Code) and Git for version control.
 - Visualization software: vmd and pymol
-- Can use Adobe illustrator to make publication quality images.
+- Can use Adobe illustrator and GIMP to make publication quality images.

 ## Publications